innolitics/rdm/rdm/base/software_plan.md

 ## Release Planning

+{% if system.auditor_notes %}[This activity addresses 62304:6.3.1, since change requests resulting from maintenance and problem resolution are processed in the same manner in which risk control measures and feature change requests are.]{% endif %}

 **Input:** Feature and problem fix change requests

 To organize and prioritize the development work, change requests are assigned to GitHub milestones.
-Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on (approval is explicitly required by the IEC62304 standard){% if system.auditor_notes %} [62304:8.2.1]{% endif %}.
+Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on (approval is explicitly required by the IEC62304 standard){% if system.auditor_notes %} [62304:8.2.1, 6.2.4]{% endif %}.

 Once a change request is assigned to a milestone, it has been "approved" and may be worked on by a developer.
 The project lead will then assign developers to change requests to divide up the work.
 Software developers may also assign themselves to change requests, so long as it is not assigned to another developer and they don't have other outstanding tickets they can work on.